Comprehensive VO training/coaching, in just 2 steps.

-(Dates are subject to change – bookmark this page for the most up-to-date information.)
+(Dates and times are subject to change – bookmark this page for the most up-to-date information.)

 Go from zero to hero with the full VO2GoGo curriculum.

-Every year, the VO2GoGo curriculum begins anew, and is presented in a “zero-to-hero” fashion.
-You get the prerequisites at the beginning of the year, VO skill-building and voiceover career management training throughout, building on previous classes and the most advanced work toward the end of the year.
-(Don’t worry if you miss anything – you can jump into classes at any time, and pick up the classes you missed when they are offered again.)
+The VO2GoGo curriculum is presented in a “zero-to-hero” fashion – as a suggested path (and you can take any class you like at any time if you’re a member of the Pro Complete program).
+You get the prerequisites at the beginning of the curriculum, VO skill-building and voiceover career management training throughout, building on previous classes and the most advanced work toward the end of your year.
+(Don’t worry if you miss anything – you can jump into classes at any time, and pick up the classes you missed.)

 Mastering Home VO Gear